 “We are seeing gradual improvement in the Texas housing market and managing our foreclosure rates well compared to national rates,” Gaines said.
 “Other states, such as California and Florida, are seeing significant foreclosure increases due to high unemployment rates in combination with exotic mortgage-financing options such as option ARMs.
 Texas is not experiencing the same levels of pressure in these areas.”

-Bill Jones, chairman of the Texas Association of Realtors, sees a correlation.
-"For more than a decade, our state's home-equity lending laws have provided Texas homeowners with some of the strongest consumer protections in the nation," Jones said.
-"And that's one reason we've been able to avoid drastic foreclosure increases compared to other states."
+Bill Jones, chairman of the Texas REALTORS®, sees a correlation.
+“For more than a decade, our state’s home-equity lending laws have provided Texas homeowners with some of the strongest consumer protections in the nation,” Jones said.
+“And that’s one reason we’ve been able to avoid drastic foreclosure increases compared to other states.”

-The Texas Association of Realtors played a pivotal role in getting these consumer protections passed in 1997 when the Texas Legislature was considering home-equity-lending legislation.
+The Texas REALTORS® played a pivotal role in getting these consumer protections passed in 1997 when the Texas Legislature was considering home-equity-lending legislation.
 Texas Realtors lobbied for and won several consumer lending protections for homeowners.
 The most important of these protections is that homeowners can only borrow a maximum of 80 percent of their appraised home value.